Categories and Annual Dues

 Regular Member ($450)

-Regular members of the association shall be licensed osteopathic or allopathic physicians who meet all other requirements of membership.
-A regular member shall be entitled to and may exercise all privileges of membership in the Association.
+Regular members of the association (AAPS) shall be licensed osteopathic or allopathic physicians who meet all other requirements of membership.

 To download AAPS Membership application, click here.